 Both host religious services and are excellent options to experience local religious communities and beautiful structures for free.

 Times Square is undoubtedly a beacon of lights and excitement in New York City, but as this guide shows, there’s a world of free things to do to be discovered amid the dazzle.
 So, whether you’re a local seeking new adventures or a visitor looking to explore Times Square without breaking the bank, these free activities are your ticket to an unforgettable journey in the heart of the city.

 Free Things to Do In NYC on the Weekend

 New York City, the city that never sleeps, is where dreams are born and opportunities abound.
 While NYC can be pricey, a treasure trove of affordable adventures awaits.
 In this guide, we’ll unveil a collection of free things to do in New York City for your weekend escapades.
 From kayaking under the Brooklyn Bridge to enjoying art festivals at a reimagined pier, there’s something for everyone.
 So, let’s dive into the heart of the Big Apple and discover its best free activities.

 6. Kayak with the Brooklyn Bridge Park Boathouse

 This company offers free kayaking on Wednesdays, Thursdays, and Saturdays in Brooklyn Bridge Park.
-Though the trips are limited to 20 minutes, you can experience a great deal and have a fun time with your weekend, seeing the famous Brooklyn Bridge from a new perspective in your kayak.
-You will be kayaking near the bridge in the company’s protected embayment while having free access to safety gear and everything you will need for your kayak trip.
+Though the trips are limited to 20 minutes, you can experience a great deal and have fun with your weekend, seeing the famous Brooklyn Bridge from a new perspective in your kayak.
+You will be kayaking near the bridge in the company’s protected embayment while having free access to safety gear and everything you need for your kayak trip.